Dolibarr/dolibarr/htdocs/customfields/README-CF.txt

 Result: Now you should see the custom fields in the datasheet or at the creation form, and there should be an edit button on the datasheet to be able to edit the datas.
 However, editing a custom field should not work yet.
 You can now directly jump to the triggers (this is what will manage the saving actions).

 2/ Show the fields in the creation page.
-DEPRECATED - FOR DOLIBARR <= 3.1.x
+DEPRECATED - FOR DOLIBARR <= 3.1.x ONLY
 Why: The goal here is to find the place where the modules print the creation form, so that we can append our own custom fields at the end (or near the end)

 Add the creation code into the php file that creates new propals from nothing : in /htdocs/comm/addpropal.php, search for // Model, then just _above_ copy/paste the following :